arjandepooter/cw_content_scheduler/README.md

 # Content Scheduler

 The Content Scheduler (`EXT:cw_content_scheduler`) extension provides an easy way to publish your content on a repeating schedule.
-By applying a repeat interval to a content element, the content element gets repeatedly published and unpublished, based on the repeat interval.
+By applying a Publication Repeat Interval to a content element, the content element gets repeatedly published and unpublished.

 Right, time for an example: Imagine you're working for a broadcasting company and your TV-show is aired every Wednesday evening from 20:00h to 20:25h.
 Yep, you're working for a prime time TV-show!
 You'd love to have a banner linking to the live stream, on a primary position on the homepage.
 But the banner should only be shown during the broadcasts on Wednesday evenings!
 There's no point in linking to an offline live stream, right?